-The taxonomy of the U. tepperianum s. lat. species complex is not yet complete.
+The taxonomy of the gall forming Uromycladium spp. is not yet complete.
 Material from additional hosts not yet included should be examined to complete our knowledge of the species and their natural host range.

 Infection studies have only been carried out on only two taxa, U. morrisii (Morris, 1987) and U. falcatariae (Rahayu et al., 2010; Widyastuti et al., 2013).
-There are contradictions in the process described in the two papers dealing with U. falcatariae, so the correct details need to be confirmed.
-Also, other taxa need to be examined to determine if the pattern observed in these two hosts is common across the whole species complex.
+There are contradictions in the process described in the two papers dealing with U. falcatariae, which requires resolution.

 ReferencesTop of page